wmmihaa/BizTalk-Server---Developing-Integration-Solutions/readme.md

 ## Overview
 The course is for system developers who will be working with Microsoft BizTalk Server.
 We’ll cover concepts and technologies in the context of integrations and provide an overview on the Microsoft integration landscape.

+### Audience profile
+This course is intended for solution architects and developers who are responsible for developing Microsoft BizTalk Server 2016 business process and integration solutions.

-The course is divided into thirteen modules:
+**The course is divided into thirteen modules:**

 ### Day 1